How to Access Information

 In effect the three pieces of legislation work together, the Environmental Information Regulations enabling access to environmental information, the Data Protection Act 1998 enabling access to personal information of which the applicant is the subject, and the Freedom of Information Act enabling access to all other information.

-Please see the flowchart (pdf)as to what information should be dealt with under which access regime.
+Please see the flowchart (PDF) to find out what information should be dealt with under which access regime.

-Anyone wishing to access Personal Data About themselves should complete the Data Protection Subject Access Request Form. (pdf) This applies to staff, students, former students and anyone else The City University may hold personal information about.
+Anyone wishing to access Personal Data About themselves should complete the Data Protection Subject Access Request Form (PDF).
+This applies to staff, students, former students and anyone else the The City University may hold personal information about.

-Anyone wishing to access information about City University London should complete the FOI/EIR Request form (pdf).
-Prior to completing this form you should check the information is not available via the City University London FOI Publication Scheme.
+Anyone wishing to access environmental information or information about City, University of London should send their request to the Information Compliance Officer via FOI@city.ac.uk.
+Please check whether or not the information is available via the City, University of London FOI Publication Scheme.

 If you are unhappy about the information you have received, or have not received the required information, you should refer to the complaints process.